daleee/jumparound/README.md

 ## How to run locally
 1. Install dependencies with NPM: `cd <cloned repo root> && npm install`
-2. Use `./builder.sh serve` to run a local development environment When ready for packaging, run `./builder.sh build`.
+2. Use `./builder.sh serve` to run a local development environment.
+   When ready for packaging, run `./builder.sh build`.

 ## Credits